 Many people come to video, paint, and take as many pics as possible.
 Now I enjoy taking photos and videos, but painting is not an art form I have any skills to boast of.

 This horrific historic event happened on the 10th of June 1944.
-The gruesome details of the men being separated were executed, and the women and children were enclosed in the local church before they succumbed to their fate.
+The gruesome details of the men separated, then, executed.
+Followed, by the women and children now enclosed in the local church before they succumbed to their fate.

-Here, the Nazis massacred them by the use of grenades, gas, and machine-gunned to oblivion.
-To attempt some form of a cover-up, the church was set alight, ensuring no one would survive to tell the story; the village was pillaged, and within a short period, all was reduced to ruins.
+Here, the Nazis massacred them by the use of grenades, gas, and machine-gunned to ensure oblivion.
+Later, to attempt some form of a cover-up, the church was set alight, ensuring no one would survive to tell the story.
+Finally, the village was pillaged, and within a short period, all was reduced to ruins.

 There is a saying here that “He who owns a house in Uzerche has a castle in the Limousin.”